Aavescan logo Aavescan

 depositApy = Math.pow(growth, 365) - 1

-Rate reflects the actual interest accrued during the past 24 hours.
+This rate reflects the actual interest accrued over the past 24 hours.

 Aave Interest Technical Details